PrintSpool/PrintSpool/adr/adr001-configuration-api-for-heterogeneous-cnc-networks.md

 * Good, because all types would be self documented by GraphQL
 * Bad, because it would require the GraphQL schema to dynamically change based on which plugins are loaded which complicates the host and is not common practice in GraphQL.
-* Bad, because a dynamic schema could have conflicting types defined in incompatible plugins or hosts that would be unresolvable by a Tegh Combinator.
+* Bad, because a dynamic schema could have conflicting types defined in incompatible plugins or hosts that would be unresolvable by a Teg Combinator.

 ### Queries: JSON Flat Objects